hackclub/OnBoard/projects/ESP32MAR/README.md

 # ESP32Mar

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-A board that will connect an ESP 32 Wroom-U and a ILI9341 TFT screen used for pentesting and a wifi clock that can dislay the weather
+A board that will connect an ESP 32 Wroom-U and a ILI9341 TFT screen used for pentesting and a wifi clock that can display the weather.
+TO display the weather it will sync to my home assistant instance.

 <!-- How much is it going to cost? -->